Aoyama Gakuin rules Hakone ekiden again | The Japan Times

 Toyo University, the 2014 overall winner, moved up from fourth after the first day to finish runner-up for the second year in a row with a time of 11:11:31.
 Waseda University, in second place after Monday’s leg, was third.

-Twenty-one teams from eastern Japan’s Kanto region competed in the event’s 93rd edition, comprising a five-segment 107.5-km race on the first day and a 109.6-km final day run.
+Twenty-one teams from the Kanto region competed in the event’s 93rd edition, comprising a five-segment 107.5-km race on the first day and a 109.6-km final day run.

 Yuta Shimoda, the eighth runner for Aoyama Gakuin, ran away to build a 5½-minute lead over Waseda.